chevere/xr-docs/introduction/installation.md

 ## Running the server

-The `chevere/xr` package includes the XR Debug server.
+The `chevere/xr` package includes the xrDebug server.
 To run the server:

 ```sh
 vendor/bin/xr
 ```

-💡 Refer to [Server](../server/README.md) for additional instructions in how to provide the XR Debug server.
+💡 Refer to [Server](../server/README.md) for additional instructions in how to provide the xrDebug server.